 We inform researchers and the wider community about how to exploit disruptions caused by the steep increase in data, communications and sensors; deep advances in automation; new energy production; and, the challenges of cyber security.

 Our work covers four key areas: data and sensors focuses on the capture, communication, collation, and analysis of data; automation and intelligence concentrates on the understanding and exploitation of data; energy production and systems examines energy systems, user behaviour and integrated predictive control of networks; and, cyber security examines how we can better protect the profusion of computational systems in our society.

 The research skills and competencies within this ECP can be applied to any sector or organisation, regardless of size or stage of development.
 The primary areas where our expertise will be directed are indicated below.

 Data, telecommunications, and sensors

-Focusing on data capture, transmission, collation and analysis, this area encompasses:
+Focusing on data capture, collation and analysis and telecommunications.
+This area encompasses:

 - radio frequency and microwave systems;

 - data storage, retrieval, and analysis;